denoland/fresh/docs/latest/examples/client-side-components-and-libraries.md

 function LeafletProvider(props: { children: ComponentChildren }) {
   if (!IS_BROWSER) {
     return (
-      <div>Leaflet must be loaded on the client.
-No children will render</div>
+      <p>Leaflet must be loaded on the client.
+No children will render</p>
     );
   }
   const [value, setValue] = useState<typeof Leaflet | null>(null);